CompuTec/computec-docs/docs/processforce/user-guide/complaint-management/complaint.md

 - Select and enter a complaint number using a defined Document Series Number.
 - Enter the source of the complaint, Customer, Supplier, or Internal.
 - Select and enter the Business Partner Code.
 Note the lookup table filters the business partners based on Compliant Type.
 If chosen Complaint Type is Internal, Business Partner Code, Business Partner Name, and Contact Person fields are greyed out.
 - Enter the Contact Person.
-Note the filter is based on the selected Business Partner Code.
+Please Note that the filter is based on the selected Business Partner Code.
 - Enter the Warehouse and Project Code.
 - To manage the Complaint cycle, the user can select a Status and its corresponding Date.
 The valid values are Created, Started, On-Hold, and Closed.
 - Enter an Originator, i.e., the person who started the Complaint.